When exhausted parents reach out to us for sleep advice and product recommendations, there are 2 main questions we ask.

-The Aroma Snooze is an all-in-one, ultrasonic sleep vaporiser, that has purified mist, deep red light (to stimulate melatonin sleep hormone) and white noise sounds, including rainfall.
+HUSH is an all-in-one, ultrasonic sleep vaporiser, that has purified mist, deep red light (to stimulate melatonin sleep hormone) white noise sounds, including rainfall and bluetooth connectivity with remote.
 It is safe to use from birth.

 Step By Step "Newborn" Day Guide

 If the idea of using "wake windows" is appealing, here is a more comprehensive guideline for newborns:

 The appropriate wake window for a newborn is generally 60 minutes.
 Certainly no more than 75 minutes.
 So if they wake at 6am, they will have a full feed straight away which can take 20-40 minutes in those early weeks, but will ensure bub is getting that high fat, filly hind milk (if breastfeeding).

 Some newborns are really sleepy on the breast in those early weeks, especially if they are swaddled and super warm.
 So you might need to take off a layer of clothing and use a cool face washer on their feet and hands to keep them suckling.
 Then after they have finished feeding, they will have energy to have a bit of wake time.